Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Sightseeing in Leuven Belgium

-The square has been home to the city’s markets since the 12th century, but today it’s true focus is the 42 bars that surround what feels like one great big terrace.
-In fact it’s often described as Europe’s longest bar!
+The square has been home to the city’s markets since the 12th century, but today its true focus is the 42 bars that surround what feels like one great big terrace.
+It’s often described as Europe’s longest bar!

-As a university city you can imagine this square is the lively heart of student life after class has finished.
-Nothing said that like the sheer stillness and quiet I experience walking through there on a Saturday morning, as outdoor chairs and tables began to be set up.
+As a university city, you can imagine this square is the lively heart of student life after class has finished.
+Nothing said that like the sheer stillness and quiet I experienced walking through there on a Saturday morning, as outdoor chairs and tables began to be set up.

 M-Museum Leuven